-The now-famous Pink Floyd was a British rock band that had humble beginnings in mid 60s London.
+The now-famous Pink Floyd was one of the best British groups of the 70s.
+This British rock band had humble beginnings in mid 60s London.
 They eventually saw international fame and were recognized for their mix of forward-thinking and somewhat progressive music.

 The band is also known for staging entertaining and elaborate live performances with extensive light shows and tech tricks.